raspberrypilearning/getting-started-with-the-pico/en/step_4.md

 --- /collapse ---

 You don't need to update the firmware every time you use your Raspberry Pi Pico.
 Next time you can just plug it in to your computer without pressing the BOOTSEL button.

-<mark>Is this clear?
-Do we need to mention that you'll need to do it if you program your device using another language and want to switch back to Python?
-Will Thonny prompt to update when needed?</mark>